notZylo/notZylo/README.md

 - Mixins (SpongePowered), Gradle, Maven
 - Working with the Discord API

-### Some of the weaker points that I'd like to work on are:
-- Frontend development

 ### Some things I'm looking to work on
-- Minecraft clients/mods
-- Discord bots/other tools involving Discord
 - Practical usages for AI and Machine Learning